rubyonjets/jets/docs/_docs/shared-resources.md

 end
 ```

 Note, the code above uses `include Jets::AwsServices` to provide access to the `sns` client.
 Refer to the source for a full list of the clients that are included with the module: [jets/aws_services.rb](https://github.com/tongueroo/jets/blob/master/lib/jets/aws_services.rb).
+Also the lookup method relies on a [CloudFormation Output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) that is created as part of the `sns_topic` convenience method.
+The General Resource Form next reveals that `sns_topic` creates an CloudFormation output.

 **Important:** You must use singularize names for your shared resource classes.
-So use `shared/resource.rb` instead of `shared/resources.rb`.
+So use `shared/resources/alert.rb` instead of `shared/resources/alerts.rb`.
 Jets relies on this naming convention to handle autoloading shared resources.
 You can override this behavior by customizing inflections though with the [Application Configuration](http://rubyonjets.com/docs/app-config/).

 ## General Resource Form